wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 in the paper that 2-bit saturating counter is also feasible).
 To deal with the problem that pages of different granularities can co-exist in an address space, one of the two predictors guesses the page size of the virtual address, either 4KB or 2MB.
 The implementation of POM-TLB also partitions the TLB storage and maintain the two size classes in different chunks of memory.
-The result of the prediction decides which size class is searched first
+The result of the prediction decides which size class is searched first.
+If the address does not have a match, then another class is searched.
+If both misses, then a page walk is initiated.
+The second predictor predicts whether data cache is queried, or MMU directly searches DRAM.
+We hope to skip searching the data cache, because on some data-intensive workloads, the cache entries can be evicted frequently, leading to relatively low data cache hit rate for TLB entries.
+In these workloads, cache does not bring much benefit and can be skipped anyway.
+The last design choice is that POM-TLB is not strictly inclusive.
+Entries can be evicted and inserted by higher level private TLBs without inserting the same entry into POM-TLB.